device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

 ![](/assets/images/K8s-Discovery-Option_AWSAzureGoogle.png)

+- Check "Extended Summary Discovery" to discover all resources within your Azure environments.
+Summary Discovery will bring in all resources, with abbreviated detail.
 - Check Add tags as custom fields to add discovered tags to Device42 custom fields.
 - Check Strip domain name to have Device42 strip the discovered domain suffix (everything after the first period) from the device instance name.
 - Choose a category for discovered devices (note that categories are user-defined).